When is the Star Wars Cassian Andor series coming to Disney+?

 What occurred in Rogue One: A Star Wars story?

-On this 2016 prequel movie, set shortly earlier than the occasions of unique 1977 Star Wars film A New Hope, Andor and Ok-2SO crew up with miscreant Jyn Erso (Felicity Jones) for a covert mission, studying that her father Galen (Mads Mikkelsen) had designed a flaw into the Dying Star area station that the Rebels might use to blow it up (which Luke Skywalker did within the unique Star Wars movie).
+On this 2016 prequel movie, set shortly earlier than the occasions of authentic 1977 Star Wars film A New Hope, Andor and Okay-2SO workforce up with miscreant Jyn Erso (Felicity Jones) for a covert mission, studying that her father Galen (Mads Mikkelsen) had designed a flaw into the Dying Star area station that the Rebels might use to blow it up (which Luke Skywalker did within the authentic Star Wars movie).

-Choosing up different crew members from occupied planet Jedha (most of which was later destroyed by the nascent Dying Star), the crew ultimately discover themselves on an Imperial weapons improvement station on the planet Scarif, the place Jyn, Cassian and Ok-2SO handle to steal the Dying Star plans and transmit them to the Insurgent fleet whereas their mates assault for a distraction.
+Selecting up different workforce members from occupied planet Jedha (most of which was later destroyed by the nascent Dying Star), the workforce ultimately discover themselves on an Imperial weapons growth station on the planet Scarif, the place Jyn, Cassian and Okay-2SO handle to steal the Dying Star plans and transmit them to the Insurgent fleet whereas their mates assault for a distraction.

-Sadly, Ok-2SO and the opposite Rebels nearly all die in battle, whereas Jyn and Cassian find yourself perishing when the Dying Star destroys the Scarif base.
-Within the movie’s remaining moments, the plans are transferred to Princess Leia’s (Carrie Fisher) ship, tying the movie into A New Hope’s opening moments.
+Sadly, Okay-2SO and the opposite Rebels nearly all die in battle, whereas Jyn and Cassian find yourself perishing when the Dying Star destroys the Scarif base.
+Within the movie’s ultimate moments, the plans are transferred to Princess Leia’s (Carrie Fisher) ship, tying the movie into A New Hope’s opening moments.

-- When is the Star Wars Obi-Wan Kenobi collection on Disney ?

 Add Comment